-My sister and I wrote about having individual spending accounts in the book we co-authored, Living a Rich Life as a Stay-at-Home Mom: How to Build a Secure Financial Foundation for You and Your Children.
+My sister wrote about having individual spending accounts in the book we co-authored, Living a Rich Life as a Stay-at-Home Mom: How to Build a Secure Financial Foundation for You and Your Children.

 For the first many years of her marriage, Karen and her husband put 5% of their income into each one of their own spending accounts every paycheck.
 This way they could spend money how they wanted, when they wanted, and without having to consult each other.
-They also liked this system because they knew it was fair, even, and was budgeted for.
+They also liked this system because they knew it was fair, even, and that their spending was budgeted for.

 Unfortunately, they had to stop putting money into their spending accounts when money got tight and they had kids in diapers.
-Now that the kids are in a different stage and they are making more, they are back to having their own spending accounts and an allotted percentage that goes into each.
+Now that the kids are in a different stage of life and they are making more, they are back to having their own spending accounts and an allotted percentage that goes into each.

 5- Make use of email, google drive, and short/direct texts.